Paul Panzer: Biography

-Panzer was born in Würzburg.Bavaria.
-His education included studying pharmacy at the University of Wurzburg and studying vocal music at the Conservatory of Wurzburg.
-He was a lieutenant in German's artillery reserves when he left there.
+Panzer was born in Würzburg, Bavaria.
+His education included studying pharmacy at the University of Würzburg and studying vocal music at the Conservatory of Würzburg.
+He was a lieutenant in Germany's artillery reserves when he left there.

 Panzer's early work building sets and painting scenes for a New York City film studio developed his interest in the film industry.
 He also was involved with live theater, working for Augustin Daly both on stage and as stage manager.

 Panzer was best known for playing Koerner / Raymond Owen in The Perils of Pauline.
 From 1934 through the 1950s he was under contract to Warner Brothers as an extra.

 Personal life

 Panzer and his wife, Josephine, had a son and a daughter.
 After he retired from acting, Panzer lived with his daughter in Culver City, California.
-He died on August 16, 1949, in Hollywood, California, and was buried in Forest Lawn Cemetery in Hollywood Hills.
+He died on August 16, 1958, in Hollywood, California, and was buried in Forest Lawn Cemetery in Hollywood Hills.